ducksonmoon/ducksonmoon.github.io/src/posts/reactive-programming-from-scratch-in-javascript.md

 ```

 - Upon subscribing, it immediately emits two values, then completes.
 - The teardown logs a message.
-If you call `subscription.unsubscribe()`, you’d see the teardown message immediately.
+If you call `subscription.unsubscribe()`, you'd see the teardown message immediately.

 ### **Step 3: From Events**